sgravrock/jasmine.github.io/_faq/spies/return-reject.md

 Simply creating a rejected promise that never gets handled is enough to trigger an unhandled rejection event in Node and most browsers, even if you don't do anything with the promise.
-Because unahndled rejections almost always mean that something went wrong, Jasmine turns them into failures.
+Jasmine turns unhandled rejections into failures because they almost always mean that something unexpectedly went wrong.

 Consider this spec: